1 September 2020

 The book of Esther is somewhat like the end of the world.
 There are no more prophets, Jerusalem is destroyed, God has stopped speaking to his people, and the Jews are scattered across the Persian Empire.
 Esther is a young and seemingly insignificant woman, who is swept into the King’s Harem.
 Due to her intelligence and charm, she becomes queen and wins great favour in the court.

-However, the King’s advisor Haman releases a decree to annihilate the Jewish people, and Esther must risk sacrificing her life and all her worldly favour to convince the king to save her people, knowing her chances are almost zero.
+However, the King’s advisor Haman releases a decree to annihilate the Jewish people, and Esther must risk sacrificing her life and all her worldly favour to convince the king to save the Jewish race, knowing her chances are almost zero.

 Esther teaches us that wherever we are and however small we may feel, we have a role to play.
-There are no miracles for Esther to rely on for salvation, because Esther was the miracle.
-It is up to us to use all our resources to discover what our role is to be, as well as sacrificing our personal placing if it ever comes up against what is right.
+There are no miracles for Esther to rely on for salvation because Esther was the miracle – given to us by God.
+The lesson for Christians living in a hostile world is to use all their resources to discover what their role is to be, as well as being prepared to sacrifice personal placing if it ever comes up against what they know is right.

 I’m inspired by the lives that have been built by the faithful people whose letters we have all read and cherished, as much as I am by the prophets.
-Although the Church will be a lot different in my lifetime than in previous generations, our calling is unchanged, and the potential to heal the world is as potent.
+Although the Church community could look a lot different in my lifetime than in previous generations, our calling is unchanged, and the potential to heal the world is as potent.

 While Daniel and Esther are preserved in history for their actions, in the words of George Eliot: “The growing good of the world is partly dependent on unhistoric acts; and that things are not so ill with you and me as they might have been, is half owing to the number who lived faithfully a hidden life, and rest in unvisited tombs”.